 Goods supplied free of charge, with the intention of presenting goods which are the subject of a commercial transaction, are excluded from statistics.
 Various advertising materials (for example brochures and leaflets) and commercial samples are such goods.

 A Finnish company (FI) sends brochures advertising products produced by FI to a Swedish company (SE).
 The consignment also contains samples of these products.
 The brochures and samples are supplied free of charge and they will not be returned to Finland.
 Later, FI sells products it has produced to SE.

 FI does not declare the brochures or samples with an Intrastat declaration, whereas the goods sold to SE are declared normally.

 A Finnish company (FI) has bought from a German company (DE) 10 000 copies of a catalogue presenting products produced by FI.
 DE sends an invoice for the catalogues to FI.

 FI declares the catalogues with an Intrastat declaration.

-For declarations submitted via TYVI service, however, transaction code 11 and mode of transport 1 should be entered.
+For declarations submitted via the TYVI service, however, transaction code 11 and mode of transport 1 should be entered.
 Also enter either the real weight or 0 in the section net mass.
-The sections country of origin and supplementary units are to be left blank.
+The sections for country of origin and supplementary units are to be left blank.

-Certain goods delivered to vessels and aircraft of another member state (other than Finland) are included in the foreign trade statistics.
+Certain goods delivered to vessels and aircraft of another Member State (other than Finland) are included in the foreign trade statistics.
 These goods include products for the crew and passengers, and for the operation of the engines, machines and other equipment of vessels or aircraft, such as foodstuffs as well as fuels and lubricants.